nus-cs2103-AY2021S1/tp/UserGuide.md

 * If the priority field is empty, I4I will set the priority of the client to undefined.
     See [Priority Feature](#priority-feature) for more information.

-* The policy must already been added into the policy list.
-You can do so using `addp` Command.
-See [Add Policy Command](#adding-a-policy-addp) for more information.
+* The policy must already exist in the policy list.
+You can do so by using the `addp` command.
+See [Add Policy Command](#adding-a-policy) for more information.

+* This command should not be used when viewing the archived client list.

+### <a name="adding-a-policy"></a>Adding a policy : `addp`

+Adds a Policy into the policy list.

+Format : `addp pn/POLICY_NAME pd/POLICY_DESCRIPTION`

+Examples :

+* `addp pn/Medishield pd/Covers COVID`

+Note :

+* Policy added must not have the same name as an existing policy.

-### Listing all clients : `list`
+### Listing all active clients : `list`

-Lists the entire list of clients in I4I.
+Lists the active clients in I4I.

 Format: `list`

+### Archiving an active client : `archive`

+Archives the client at the given index.

+Format: `archive CLIENT_INDEX`

+Example: `list` followed by `archive 2` archives the 2nd client in I4I.

+Notes:

+* Archives the client at the specified `INDEX`.

+* The index refers to the index number shown in the displayed client list.

+* The index must be a positive integer 1, 2, 3, …​

+* This command should not be used in the archive mode.

+### Listing all archived clients : `list r/`

+Lists the archived clients in I4I.

+Format: `list r/`

+### Unarchiving an active client : `unarchive`

+Unarchives the client at the given index.

+Format: `unarchive CLIENT_INDEX`

+Example: `list r/` followed by `unarchive 2` unarchives the 2nd client in I4I.

+Notes:

+* Unarchives the client at the specified `INDEX`.

+* The index refers to the index number shown in the displayed client list.

+* The index must be a positive integer 1, 2, 3, …​

+* This command should not be used in the active mode.

 ### Deleting a client : `delete`

-Deletes the client at the given index
+Deletes the client at the given index.

 Format: `delete CLIENT_INDEX`

-Example: `list` followed by `delete 2` deletes the 2nd client in I4I.
+Example: `list` followed by `delete 2` deletes the 2nd active client in I4I.

 Notes: